mcfongtw/flink-cassandra-connector-examples/README.md

 A short description of the motivation behind the creation and maintenance of the project.
 As this project was created, as of Flink version 1.4.0, there are plenty streaming examples and a few simple C* connector examples.
 However, there are currently no concrete examples that demonstrates on storing streaming results to C* using `flink-connector-cassandra` library.

 ## Included Examples
-1. The streaming examples could be found at `org.apache.flink.streaming.connectors.cassandra.example.streaming`.
+1. The streaming examples could be found at `org.apache.flink.connectors.cassandra.streaming`.
-2. The associated CQL entity mapping is located at `org.apache.flink.streaming.connectors.cassandra.example.datamodel`
+2. The associated CQL entity mapping is located at `org.apache.flink.connectors.cassandra.datamodel`

 ### Examples Overview
 Here is the quick overview for each examples